eunid/netID-docs/docs/sso/index.md

 !!! danger "Important: please note!"
     The availability of these claims may, however, vary depending on the end user's account provider; in such cases un-supported claims are ignored and the client needs to handle this accordingly.
     Scopes and *voluntary (optional)* claims can be deselected by the user.
-Please make sure that your system still works even if not all claims (e.g. email address) are approved.
-Otherwise, please request the claims as *essential*.
+When using optional claims, the system must be able to handle cases where not all claims are approved (e.g. email address).
+Otherwise, the claims should be requested as *essential*.

 ## Example Endpoint Calls